AllMeatball/ned/README.md

 ```

 Currently this will only display info about the app.
-and the resources list is buggy due incompelete
+and the resources list is buggy due incompelete understanding of the format.

 ## License
 Copyright (c) 2015 AllMeatball